-There is nothing more relaxing and comforting than practicing meditation for sleep under the guidance of experienced teachers.
-An experienced yoga teacher offers you the best schedule for exercise and diet to take up meditation as a beginner and take it to advanced levels.
+There is nothing more relaxing and comforting than practising meditation for sleep under the guidance of experienced teachers.
+Hence, an experienced yoga teacher offers you the best schedule for exercise and diet to take up meditation as a beginner and take it to advanced levels.

 2. Guided Meditation App

 In case you are just new to the area of meditation for sleep then search for the best smartphone applications to guide you on this journey.
-Many applications also offer you with specific meditation techniques to counter stress and anxiety.
+Moreover, many applications also offer you specific meditation techniques to counter stress and anxiety.

 3. Exhale Longer than Inhale

 Breathing work during meditation offers many therapeutic effects.
-There are hundreds of meditation techniques you can inculcate for deep breathing through the nose.
-A way to practice this particular technique is to remember – The slower you breathe, the quieter the mind becomes.
+Further, there are hundreds of meditation techniques you can inculcate for deep breathing through the nose.
+Also, a way to practice this particular technique is to remember – The slower you breathe, the quieter the mind becomes.

 4. Add Some Visualization

-You can also add some visualization in when practicing meditation for sleep with the right breathing technique.
+You can also add some visualization when practising meditation for sleep with the right breathing technique.
 It offers a powerful way to fight combat and stress that keeps you relaxed and calm down the body.

 5. Practice a Bedtime Mantra

 If you are just starting out the meditation for sleep practice then including a specific mantra would help you dive deeper into keeping a relaxed mind.
-Make sure to repeat the mantra with each inhale and let it regulate the breathing.
+However, make sure to repeat the mantra with each inhale and let it regulate the breathing.

 6. Include the 2:1 and 4:1 Breathing Technique

-An effective method of practicing meditation is inhaling on the count of two, holding the breath for one second, exhaling slowly on the count of four, and finishing it by holding the breath for one second.
-You need to find a breathing pattern that is suitable for the practice.
+An effective method of practising meditation is inhaling on the count of two, holding the breath for one second, exhaling slowly on the count of four, and finishing it by holding the breath for one second.
+Moreover, you need to find a breathing pattern that is suitable for the practice.